pradhanpradeep/ds-project/README.md

       this bit requires few pickles to be downloaded from nltk data repository)

-      *** can ignore this step, I would make sure to copy these across
+      *** can ignore this step,if nltk data is not available, I would make sure to copy these across

-      the script produces the following output
+      the script if executes successfully produces the following output
       - data/review_test_sentiment_scores_PorterStemmer.csv
       - data/review_test_sentiment_scores_LancasterStemmeStemmer.csv
       - data/review_test_sentiment_scores_RegexpStemmer.csv